Need an EPC in Broughton?

 More Info

-An Assessor has to undertake a visit to the property to get the required information for the EPC.
-They are certified and must be a continuing member of an approved Government accreditation scheme.
+An Assessor has to undertake a visit to the property to get the necessary information for the EPC.
+They are qualified and must be a continuing member of an approved Government accreditation scheme.

 Your assessor will take dimensions of the property as well as gather details about the current lighting, heating, glazing and existing insulation.
-It may take between 20 and 40 minutes, depending on the complexity of the home..
+A normal size home usually takes between 20 and 30 minutesto do..

 The information is then entered into approved government software which then generates the EPC.
 The Certificate is then lodged on the national EPC register and you will receive it by email typically in 2 to 3 days.
-However, if you require your EPC quickly, for a modest additional charge, we can provide an EPC for you on the same day of the visit.
-We call this an express EPC.
+Should you require it quickly, for a small additional cost, we can arrange for you to get it the same day.

 Booking your EPC is easy: